Word@Work, Let God's Word energise your working day!

 Matthew 25:1-9

 The prospect of a wedding is exciting; joy is about to be unleashed on the happy couple, their families and all around them.
-Jesus used this picture to describe the Day when He will come again with His Bride, the church (Revelation 21:1-2).
+Jesus used this picture to describe the Day when He will come again as a Bridegroom with His Bride, the church (Revelation 21:1-2).
 The scene is set at the bride's home.
-In those days the bridegroom would come from his home to collect his bride and they would then be escorted back to his home by bridesmaids.
+In those days, the bridegroom would come from his home to collect his bride, and the couple would then be escorted back to his home by bridesmaids.

 Too Late